-- Balance sheet;
+- Balance sheet:

 - Statement of income;

 - Statement showing all changes in equity;

-- Cash flow statement;
+- Cash flow statement:

 - Accounting policies and explanatory notes.

-The standard reporting forms of the balance sheet and income statement, as provided by KAS 1, are presented in Appendix E.
+The standard forms of the above documents, as provided by KAS 1, are presented in Appendix E.

 Together with the financial statements the companies should file with the tax authorities, within 31st of March of the subsequent year, the annual corporate income tax return.
 The standard form of the annual tax return is shown in Appendix D.